|We were encouraged to drink as many cups of delicious organic coffee as we could -- which was a lot!

 |Despite the fierce look of these wooden statues at Honaunau, this was once a place

 |I didn't know you could munch on raw coffee beans.
 Mountain

-our rental car at the King Kam Hotel (just 200
+morning.
+After picking up our rental car at the

 we headed into the hills above Kona to visit

-Mountain Thunder Coffee
+Mountain Thunder Coffee Plantation, whose

-comprehensive tour lasting nearly an hour.
+us a comprehensive tour lasting an hour.
 She

-was a memorable personality in her own right;
+was a memorable personality in her own right:

 she clearly thought it was a sin to have coffee

-any other way than black (why cover over the
+any other way than black. ("Why cover over the

 coffee and will certainly never forget her.

 Our other big stop of the day was Pu’uhonua O

-Honaunau National Park, about 30 miles south
+Honaunau National Park 30 miles south of Kona.

 place quickly captures your imagination with its

-ferocious wooden idols and captivating
+ferocious wooden idols and fascinating history.

 your pursuers, swim through shark-infested

-waters, and reach this place of refuge.
-No harm could come to any
+waters, and reach this place of refuge!
+No harm

 of this place.

-|The only access for the common man to the Sanctuary was by swimming across the bay shown above known as the Sharks Den.
+|The only access to the Sanctuary for common folk was to swim across this bay known as the Sharks Den.
 If you

 managed that, then the kahuna (priest) was required by law to offer you sanctuary and absolve you of all wrongdoing.
-How cool is that!

 palace, a private canoe landing, a fish pond, and several temples.

-|Silhouetted palm trees evoke the serenity and calm of beautiful Hawaii
+|Silhouetted palm trees evoke the serenity of beautiful Hawaii

 |King Kamehameha built Ahuena Heiau temple here (reconstructed above), and used it as a gathering place for his kahuna to counsel him.

-When his son ate with the queen here he broke the ancient taboo against eating with women and established a new order in the kingdom.
+When his son ate with the queen here, he broke the ancient taboo against eating with women and established a new order in the kingdom.

-|At the small store we bought some tasty chocolate-covered coffee beans for the road
+|At the store we bought some tasty chocolate-covered coffee beans for the road

-|We drove south along a winding mountain road to the artsy little town of Holualoa
+|We drove south along a winding mountain road to the artsy town of Holualoa,

 |Our next stop was the Painted Church, about 20 miles south of Kona.
 In the late 1800s a Belgian monk